 No. We know there are still a few folks with these older GPUs around.
 We may add support if enough people ask, but this is a low priority and we don’t use any ourselves to test with.

 We rely on the kernel sysfs files and nvidia-smi to collect our data.
-We chose not to use OpenCL due to complexity and compilation process.
 The GPU drivers and utilities provide all the data we could ever ask for.
 We do use a bit of OpenCL to correctly report AMD cards.

 What is a Compute Unit?